TryGhost/Zapier/README.md

 When a new major version of Ghost is released the [supported version string](https://github.com/TryGhost/Ghost-Zapier/blob/4739696c1dde5a197ea89531536deebfab8f57ab/app/authentication.js#L4) must be updated!

+## Useful resources

+- [Integration review guidelines](https://platform.zapier.com/partners/integration-review-guidelines) - guidelines on best practices when publishing a new integration.
+Useful to keep in mind when developing new features
+- [A guideline](https://zapier.com/developer/documentation/v2/planning-guide-v1/#update-actions) about how to best approach feature design in Zapier integration.

 ## Local Testing

 - `zapier test` will run the tests, you _have_ to be running Node 12